Summer Programs Descriptions

 Age Range: College Freshmen–Seniors

 Program Description: Members of under represented groups in Tennessee have a distinct opportunity to learn for life.
-The Tennessee Institutes for Pre-Professionals (TIP), commonly referred to as the Tennessee Pre-Health Science Fellowship Program, is for residents of Tennessee who wish to pursue a career in medicine, dentistry, pharmacy or health professions.
+TIP is for residents of Tennessee who wish to pursue a career in medicine, dentistry, pharmacy or health professions.
 TIP offers year-round advice, support, and activities designed to assist students in realizing their career goals.
 TIP is a State effort with participation by all the State's public colleges.
 TIP's ultimate purpose is to increase the representation and active participation of groups underrepresented in health professions training and practice.

 For further information call (901) 448-8772 or toll free (800) 998-8654.